For daily wit & wisdom, sign up for the Almanac newsletter.

-There’s hot summer weather—and then there are heat waves.
+There’s the typical hot summer weather—and then there are heat waves!
 Much like other natural disasters, heat waves can be very dangerous.
 Here are 10 ways you can cope with heat waves and stay cool during hot weather.

 What Are Heat Waves?

 A heat wave is a prolonged period of unusually high temperatures for a region.
 Interestingly, there is no universal definition in terms of “how high.”
 To be considered a heat wave, the temperatures have to be outside the historical averages for a given area.

 That said, we often think of a heat wave typically lasting 2 or 3 (or more) days—and generally 10 degrees or more above average.

 Heat waves happen when there is trapped air that will feel like the inside of an oven!
 Usually, the culprit is a high-pressure system that forces air downward.